MiraclesinWang/ACM_exercise/README.md

 # ACM_exercise
-ACM exercise of the retired rookie MiraclesinWang
+ACM exercise of the retired rookie MiraclesinWang.

-Just for commemoration
+Just for commemoration.

 The days when he was still an ACMer were his favourite time.